-Bottom Line: Caffeine is most commonly found in coffee, tea, soft drinks, chocolate and energy drinks.
+Caffeine is most commonly found in coffee, tea, soft drinks, chocolate, and energy drinks.

 This change in brain messaging is thought to benefit your mood and brain function.

-One review reports that after participants ingested 37.5–450 mg of caffeine, they had improved alertness, short-term recall and reaction time (1).
+One review reports that after participants ingested 37.5–450 mg of caffeine, they had improved alertness, short-term recall, and reaction time (

-In addition, a recent study linked drinking two to three cups of caffeinated coffee per day to a 45% lower risk of suicide (7).
+In addition, a study linked drinking 2–3 cups of caffeinated coffee (providing about 200–300 mg caffeine) per day to a 45% lower risk of suicide (7).

-Bottom Line: Caffeine may improve mood, decrease the likelihood of depression, stimulate brain function and protect against Alzheimer’s and Parkinson’s.
+Caffeine may improve mood, decrease the likelihood of depression, stimulate brain function, and protect against Alzheimer’s and Parkinson’s disease.

-Because of its ability to stimulate the central nervous system, caffeine may increase metabolism by up to 11% and fat burning by up to 13% (14, 15, 16) Practically speaking, consuming 300 mg of caffeine per day may allow you to burn an extra 79 calories per day (17).
+Practically speaking, consuming 300 mg of caffeine per day may allow you to burn an extra 79 calories daily (

-This amount may seem small, but it is similar to the calorie excess responsible for the average yearly weight gain of 2.2 lbs (1kg) in Americans (18).
+This amount may seem small, but it’s similar to the calorie excess responsible for the average yearly weight gain of 2.2 pounds (1 kg) in Americans (

 When it comes to exercise, caffeine may increase the use of fat as fuel.

-Interestingly, recent research notes that doses as low as 1.4 mg/lb (3 mg/kg) of body weight may be sufficient to reap the benefits (23).
+Doses as low as 1.4 mg per pound (3 mg per kg) of body weight may be sufficient to reap the benefits (23).

-Finally, it may also be able to reduce perceived exertion during exercise by up to 5.6%, which can make workouts feel easier (25).
+Finally, it may also reduce perceived exertion during exercise by up to 5.6%, which can make workouts feel easier (

-Bottom Line: Consuming small amounts of caffeine about an hour before exercise are likely to improve exercise performance.
+Consuming small amounts of caffeine about an hour before exercise is likely to improve exercise performance.

-In fact, recent evidence shows a 16–18% lower risk of heart disease in men and women who drink between one and four cups of coffee each day (29).
-Other studies show that drinking 2-4 cups of coffee or green tea per day is linked to a 14–20% lower risk of stroke (30, 31).
+In fact, evidence shows a 16–18% lower risk of heart disease in men and women who drink between 1–4 cups of coffee daily (providing approximately 100–400 mg of caffeine) (29).

 The authors observed that the risk drops by 12–14% for every 200 mg of caffeine consumed (36).